 You can use the DVD controller to perform actions or control the Mac OS X DVD Player.
 You also have the option to use your keyboard and mouse to perform tasks and actions.

 DVD Player will support just about any DVD you purchase, given the appropriate region restrictions.
-DVD producers use region encoding to restrict where a DVD can be played by storing information on a DVD disc.
+DVD producers use region encoding to restrict where a DVD can be played by storing information on the DVD disc.